Chart Color Schemes

 Employment performance in Dodges Ferry - Lewisham has been below expectations when compared to most other areas nationally

-Dodges Ferry - Lewisham has an unemployment rate of 4.5% as of September 2025.
-There are 4,499 residents in work, which is 0.5% higher than Greater Hobart's rate of 4.0%.
+Dodges Ferry - Lewisham has an unemployment rate of 4.5%, with essential services sectors well represented in its skilled workforce.
+As of September 2025, there are 4,499 residents employed, while the unemployment rate is 0.5% higher than Greater Hobart's rate of 4.0%.
 Workforce participation is similar to Greater Hobart's at 63.8%.

-According to Census responses, 10.5% of residents work from home.
-The key industries of employment are construction, health care & social assistance, and public administration & safety.
-Construction has notable concentration with employment levels at 1.8 times the regional average.
-Health care & social assistance shows lower representation at 13.9% compared to the regional average of 17.3%.
+Census data shows that 10.5% of residents work from home.
+The key industries of employment among residents are construction, health care & social assistance, and public administration & safety.
+Construction has notably high representation with employment levels at 1.8 times the regional average.
+However, health care & social assistance shows lower representation at 13.9%, compared to the regional average of 17.3%.

-The area offers limited local employment opportunities based on Census data.
-Between September 2024 and September 2025, the labour force decreased by 0.7%, employment decreased by 0.6%, causing unemployment to fall by 0.1 percentage points.
-In comparison, Greater Hobart had an employment decline of 0.7% and a labour force decline of 0.9%.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Dodges Ferry - Lewisham's employment mix suggests local employment should increase by 6.2% over five years and 12.9% over ten years.
+The area appears to offer limited local employment opportunities based on Census data comparing working population and resident population.
+Between September 2024 and September 2025, the labour force decreased by 0.7% and employment decreased by 0.6%, causing unemployment to fall by 0.1 percentage points.
+In comparison, Greater Hobart recorded an employment decline of 0.7%, labour force decline of 0.9%, with unemployment falling by 0.2 percentage points.
+National employment forecasts from Jobs and Skills Australia (May-25) project national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Dodges Ferry - Lewisham's employment mix suggests local employment should increase by 6.2% over five years and 12.9% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment